History of science and technology in Africa: Southern Africa

 by his doctors and regiments, performed preventative measures aimed at ensuring the well-being of the nation and all who lived in it.

-Bone-setting was commonly practiced in Southern africa by the native communities.
+Bone-setting was commonly practiced in Southern Africa by the native communities.
 Even broken fingers were treated.
 Abdominal wounds with protruding intestines were manipulated successfully by inserting a small calabash to hold the intestines in place and suturing the skin over it.

 Agriculture

 Tropical soils are typically low in organic matter and so present special problems to agriculturalists.
-Indeed African soils, (outside alluvial and volcanic areas) are in large part deficient in the characteristics of structure, texture, and chemistry which mainly determine soil fertility.
-Tropical areas don't have a winter season, so micro-organisms continue to break down organic matter throughout the year.
+Indeed, African soils, (outside alluvial and volcanic areas) are in large part deficient in the characteristics of structure, texture, and chemistry which mainly determine soil fertility.
+Tropical areas do not have a winter season, so micro-organisms continue to break down organic matter throughout the year.
 Tropical soils typically have very small percentages of organic matter or humus (sometimes as little as 1%) as a result.
-Soils in temperate climates may, in contrast, consist of 12 to 14 or (in virgin soils in the U.S) up to 16% organic materials, because the cold winters slow the processes of decomposition and allow organic material to build up over time.
+Soils in temperate climates may, in contrast, consist of 12 to 14 or (in virgin soils in the Midwestern United States) up to 16% organic materials, because the cold winters slow the processes of decomposition and allow organic material to build up over time.
 In many tropical regions, farmers practice a semi-sedentary form of agriculture, using fields for two or three years and then abandoning them for a decade or more (up to 25 years after two years of cultivation in the case of savanna woodlands in Africa), until the humus content has been restored by natural processes.

-Through careful observation, experimentation and selection of desirable traits over the course of 2,000 years, africans managed to create a rich diversity of Banana and plantain types (120 different types of plantains and 60 different types of bananas).
+Through careful observation, experimentation and selection of desirable traits over the course of 2,000 years, Africans managed to create a rich diversity of Banana and plantain types (120 different types of plantains and 60 different types of bananas).
 Due to this there emerged a second area of Banana diversification outside of Asia, one with the Highland cooking banana in the African Great Lakes and the Plantain in West and Central Africa.
-This shows the agricultural skills and innovative practices africans mastered and continuously developed in the millennia before europeans arrived into the continent.
+This shows the agricultural skills and innovative practices Africans mastered and continuously developed in the millennia before Europeans arrived into the continent.

 Like the natives of the Amazon rainforest, Africans also utilized dark earths similar to Terra preta.